 If I Might Lose My Job Should I Pay off Debt or Save the Money?

-Once you find a new job, you will need to rebuild your emergency fund, and then you should focus on getting out of debt as quickly as possible.
-Although you can relax your budget a little bit when you have steady work again, it’s a great time to stay focused, because you will not want to be in that situation again.
-See what changes you can keep so that you can reach your other financial goals more quickly and build a good emergency fund of a year’s worth of expenses.
+Once you find a new job, you will need to rebuild your emergency fund.
+After that, you can refocus on your debt repayment plan and any investing goals.
+Although you can relax your budget a little bit when you have steady work again, it’s a great time to stay focused and bounce back financially.
+Consider keeping some of the changes you incorporated so you can reach your other financial goals more quickly and more quickly rebuild your emergency fund.

 If you think you may lose your job, it can be discouraging.
 But it's important to keep a positive attitude as you plan for this financially and continue to look for work.

 And don't forget: If you need help, you can ask for it.
 A temporary solution may involve moving back in with your parents while you look for work, or moving to a cheaper house or apartment.
 Be sure that you are open to all options so that you don't go into debt and can come out of this situation with your finances intact.

 Updated by Rachel Morgan Cautero.